danionescu0/home-automation/README.md

 * toggle all lights off (single action)
 * monitor temperature, humidity, light level, air quality, human presence
 * display charts with sensors data
-* ability to activate a switch, light etc on a time schedule
+* ability to activate an actuator(light, courtain etc) on a time schedule
 * email notifications if the alarm is set and someone enters the house
 * burgler mode (lights are randomly toggled on and off and voices are played)
-* ability to react to sensors output: you can easily write a piece of code to react to sensors data
+* ability to react to sensors output: you can easily write a piece of code(listener) to react to sensors data

 ### Project structure ###
 * The python code for the raspberry pi is inside python_server folder